 Reporting is an important factor to consider on its own.
 There are two main uses for a security report from a vulnerability scanner: your developers and security engineers will use it to fix security weaknesses, and you may also need to use it to pass onto your partners and customers as proof of your secure practices.

 It’s important that the security issues detailed in the report give remediation advice in clear language that can easily be used to resolve the issue.
 Some vulnerability scanning reports are difficult to read and understand, whilst others present a clear, concise description of a security issue along with simple instructions on how to put a fix in place.

 It’s common for prospective customers or partners to ask for proof of security.
 When passing on a security report to a third party, you’ll want to make sure you can easily pass on a well-formatted document that clearly details any remaining vulnerabilities and gives the reader a good insight into what’s been tested for.
-Most vulnerability scanners will allow you to download a report during the trial period, so don’t forget to take a look.
+Most vulnerability scanners will allow you to download a vulnerability assessment report during the trial period, so don’t forget to take a look.

 Price and available budget are always going to be a major consideration when choosing a vulnerability scanner.
 Cyber security budgets are often tight, and there are a wide range of security products and other costs which are competing for the same budget that will be spent on a vulnerability scanner.
 Thankfully, most vulnerability scanners on the market are fairly priced in comparison with what they offer, so in general you do get what you pay for.
 That said, some vulnerability scanners are cheaper because they offer a cut-down set of features, which you might not require, so some shopping around to try out a few different scanners is time well spent.